bartoszgebarowski/Chrome-rock-band/README.md

 ![Footer](docs/readme_images/footer.png)

 * It serves as quick access to social media and informs that the website was created for educational purposes only
+* A theme icon from font awesome is present as an additional form of indication and visual stimulation
+* The Hover effect, informs the user that it is an interactive element.
+It is also related to a specific third-party service
+* Due to the similarity of some colors, the buttons are placed in such a way that similar colors do not lie next to each other

 [Back to Table of contents](#table-of-contents)